ferrophile/ros-vrep-sim/README.md

 # Robot Simulation with V-REP

 Repository for ELEC4010K course project, Fall 2019.
-This is a simulation of
+This is a simulation of a differential drive robot with ROS and the V-REP simulator, performing the following tasks:

+* Mapping with simulated Lidar data using Hector SLAM
+* Face recognition and localization
+* Visual servoing

 ### Robot control in V-REP